Sport in India: Table Tennis

+Aquatics

-The Swimming Federation of India (SFI) is the national governing body for aquatic sports in India.
+The Swimming Federation of India is the national governing body for aquatic sports in India.
 Legally, it is a non-profit association registered under the West Bengal Societies Registration Act, 1861.
 The Federation holds elections for its office bearers every four years.
 The SFI currently oversees competition in the sports of swimming, masters swimming, synchronized swimming, diving, high diving, and water polo.
-It is affiliated to FINA, and the Asia Swimming Federation (ASF).
+It is affiliated to FINA and Asia Aquatics.

 Sajan Prakash and Srihari Natraj became the first-ever Indian swimmers to qualify for the Olympic Games (2020 Olympics) by breaching the A standard time.